-Kentucky football's offense was not productive last season - especially once the team began SEC play.
-If there was a silver lining it was that the offense improved relative to the 2012 season.
+Kentucky football's offense improved last season by just about every metric; albeit there wasn't anywhere to go but up.
 The numbers show improvement in both the raw stats and also the F/+ rankings which are adjusted for level of competition, garbage time stats, and some other variables (0% represents a perfectly average team).
 Behold:

 - 2013: 21 points per game; yards per play 5.29; 341 yards per game; F/+ -3.3% ranked 74th

 - 2014: 29.2 points per game; yards per play 5.43; 384 yards per game; F/+ -1.9% ranked 69th

 Unfortunately, the improvement was not enough to overcome a defense that did not improve relative to the 2013 campaign.
 This year Shannon Dawson will be calling the plays, and he'll have more weapons than Neal Brown originally inherited.
 I do suspect UK's offensive ratings will improve yet again this year.
 By how much is, indeed, the rub.

 The quarterback competition will receive a lot of headlines this year just like last year, but this time round it'll be a two horse race with Reese Phillips injury keeping him out of spring practice.
 The result will be Patrick Towles and Drew Barker getting all the reps, and I expect it to be competitive.
 Last October, it would have been silly to project anyone but Towles to be the starter.
 He had improved his fundamentals, and his accuracy had started to catch up with his natural arm strength.
 Then the last month of the season hit, and Towles performances steadily declined to the point he was only averaging roughly 150 yards passing per game.
 Those were four of the best defenses UK faced all year, but bad fundamentals also crept into his play, and his confidence seemed shot by the time the Governor's Cup rolled around.